HL7/cql/input/pages/04-logicalspecification.md

 If the result of the operation cannot be represented, the result is [.kw]#null#.

-[.note-warning]
-____
-Note that implementations that support more precise values than the minimum required precision and scale for Decimal, DateTime, and Time values, the successor will reflect the minimum representable step size for the implementation.
+> Note that implementations that support more precise values than the minimum required precision and scale for Decimal, DateTime, and Time values, the successor will reflect the minimum representable step size for the implementation.
-____
+{: .note-warning}

 ### Truncate